mkdocs/mkdocs/docs/user-guide/plugins.md

 ### Handling Errors

-Sometimes errors can happen in your event hooks.

-Unexpected and uncaught exceptions will bubble up and be caught by MkDocs, logged as errors, and re-raised, interrupting the build process.
+MkDocs defines four error types:

+#### `mkdocs.exceptions.MkDocsException`

+:   The base class which all MkDocs exceptions inherit from.
+This should
+    not be raised directly.
+One of the sublcasses should be raised instead.

+#### `mkdocs.exceptions.ConfigurationError`

+:   This error is raised by configuration validation when a validation error
+    is encountered.
+This error should be raised by any configuration options defined in a plugin's [config_scheme].

+#### `mkdocs.exceptions.BuildError`

+:   This error may be raised by MkDocs during the build process.
+Plugins should
+    not raise this error.

+#### `mkdocs.exceptions.PluginError`

+:   A subclass of `mkdocs.exceptions.BuildError` which can be raised by plugin
+    events.

+Unexpected and uncaught exceptions will interrupt the build process and produce typical Python tracebacks, which are useful for debugging your code.
+However, users generally find tracebacks overwhelming and often miss the helpful error message.
+Therefore, MkDocs will catch any of the errors listed above, retrieve the error message, and exit immediately with only the helpful message displayed to the user.

-However you might want to catch an exception yourself and abort the build with a useful message, as well as making sure to clean things up before exiting.
+Therefore, you might want to catch any exceptions within your plugin and raise a `PluginError`, passing in your own custom-crafted message, so that the build process is aborted with a helpful message.

-To do that, you can raise a `PluginError` exception.

-The `PluginError` accepts a `reraise` boolean parameter which allows you to control whether the error should be raised again by MkDocs (like any other unexpected exception), or if MkDocs should simply abort the build and exit.
+The `PluginError` accepts a `reraise` boolean argument which allows you to control whether the error should be raised again by MkDocs (resulting in a traceback), or if MkDocs should simply abort the build and exit with the message only.

-The default is **not** to re-raise the exception.
-In both cases (re-raising or not re-raising), the [on_build_error] event will be triggered.
+The default is to **not** re-raise the exception.
+In either case (re-raising or not), the [on_build_error] event will be triggered for any `BuildError` or `PluginError`.

-Example:
+For example:

 ```python
 from mkdocs.exceptions import PluginError